Anush008/fastembed-js/README.md

     "query: Hello, World!", // these are two different embedding "passage: This is an example passage.",
-    //# You can leave out the prefix but it's recommended "fastembed is supported by and maintained by Qdrant."
+    //# You can leave out the prefix but it's recommended "fastembed-js is licensed under MIT"
 ];

 const embeddings = embeddingModel.embed(documents, 2); //Optional batch size.
 Defaults to 256